hysinh/wift/README.md

   10. This program requires the use of a postgres database, the Django Webframe work, Bootstrap CSS library, Django Crispy Forms, Gunicorn, and Django Summernote.

   ## Testing
-  Please view all the testing documentation in [TESTING.md](TESTING.md) # NEED TO CREATE
+  Please view all the testing documentation in [TESTING.md](TESTING.md)

 ## Credits